uditmishra03/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/docs/FUTURE-ENHANCEMENTS.md

 ---

 ### 5. 📦 Separate Backend and Frontend Repositories (Phased Approach)
-**Status:** 🔄 Phase 1 Completed, Phase 2 Planned
+**Status:** ✅ Phase 1 & Phase 2 Completed
 **Priority:** High
 **Complexity:** Medium
-**Timeline:** Q1 2026
+**Completion Date:** November 20, 2025

 **Description:**
-Transition from the current monorepo to a true microservices architecture by separating the frontend and backend applications into their own dedicated repositories.
-This will be done in a phased approach to minimize risk and validate each step.
-The primary goal is to ensure a code change in one service only triggers its own CI/CD pipeline.
+Successfully transitioned from a monorepo to a true microservices architecture by separating the frontend and backend applications into their own dedicated repositories.
+This phased approach minimized risk and validated each step.
+The primary goal achieved: code changes in one service only trigger its own CI/CD pipeline, enabling true independent development and deployment.

 ---
 #### **Phase 1: Decouple Frontend Application** ✅ **COMPLETED** (November 20, 2025)